spliffli/recipes-project/README.md

 ***Assignment from TheOdinProject Foundations 4.6 Recipes Project***
  <a href="about.html">**[link]**<a>

+## **Learning Reflection**
+- [x] Completed on Feb.
+6th 2022
+- Even though I already know HTML, I found this quite useful as an excercise in using git.
+I don't have much experience with it, and up until now I've never used the 'atomic commit' approach, but I think it makes things feel a lot more organised and logical, and I will continue to use it from now on.
+I can imagine git being even more useful for programming large codebases with more people collaborating.

 ## **Iteration 1: Initial structure**
 - [x] 1.
 Within the odin-recipes directory, create an index.html file.
 - [x] 2.
 Fill it out with the usual boilerplate HTML and add an h1 heading “Odin Recipes” to the body.